TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 <a id= dstreams> </a>
 ## Spark Streaming DStreams Model

-SnappyData’s streaming functionality builds on top of Spark Streaming and primarily is aimed at making it simpler to build streaming applications and to integrate with the built-in store.
+SnappyData’s streaming functionality builds on top of Spark Streaming and is primarily aimed at making it simpler to build streaming applications and to integrate with the built-in store.
 In SnappyData, you can define streams declaratively from any SQL client, register continuous queries on streams, mutate SnappyData tables based on the streaming data.
 For more information on streaming, refer to this [section](../programming_guide/stream_processing_using_sql.md).

 ### Code Sample

 Code example for streaming is in [StreamingExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/StreamingExample.scala).
-The code snippets in the following section show how to declare a stream table, register continuous queries(CQ) and update SnappyData table using the stream data.
+The code snippets in the following sections show how to declare a stream table, register continuous queries(CQ), and update SnappyData table using the stream data.

 ### Using Stream Processing with SnappyData